 STACK – STACK is a prepaid Mastercard that charges no foreign transaction fees.
 This is huge for Canadians since we finally have an option to withdraw money from ATMs without having to pay any additional fees outside of any fee that the ATM we’re using.
 What we pay is Mastercard’s mid-market rate at the time of the withdrawal so it really is the cheapest way to get cash in a foreign country.
 If you sign up using my referral link, you’ll get $5 when you activate your card.
 Note that you must click the link via your mobile device for it to work.

 Foreign exchange offices – This gets a bit tricky since every exchange office has different rates.
 Foreign exchange offices found in airports and malls usually don’t have good rates.
 Any “no-fee” exchange office also tends to have higher rates since they need to make a commission.
 Despite all of this, some exchange bureaus offer competitive rates.
 The key is to know what the exchange rates are so you can do the math to see if the rates are fair.
-If the premium is around 2.5% then you’re getting a decent rate.
+If the premium is 2.5% or less then you’re getting a decent rate.

 Banks – This may come as a surprise but exchanging money at any of the big banks in Canada is usually not a good idea.
 Unless you’re getting USD, banks charge a pretty premium when exchanging money.
 Their overall rates really aren’t that good and often you’ll need to order the currency in advance.